jamro/jsbattle/packages/jsbattle-docs/docs/configuration.md

   // supported log levels: "error", "warn", "info", "debug", "trace" "loglevel": "info",

+  // additional settings of the logger
+  // (see https://moleculer.services/docs/0.14/logging.html for more details)
+  "logger": {

+      // built in loggers: Console, File
+      "type": "Console",

+      "options": {

+          // Using colors on the output
+          "colors": true,

+          // Print module names with different colors (like docker-compose for containers) "moduleColors": false,

+          // Line formatter.
+It can be "json", "short", "simple", "full", a `Function` or a template string like "{timestamp} {level} {nodeID}/{mod}: {msg}"
+          "formatter": "full",

+          // Auto-padding the module name in order to messages begin at the same column.
+          "autoPadding": false
+      }
+  },

   // do not inject config data from environmental variables" "skipEnv": false,